Welcome to the beginner horse racing guide.

 - Ballyoptic finishes second, you lose the Â£10 win part, but win the Â£10 place partÂ (at 2.0Â for Â£0.00 profit or break-even).

 - Ballyoptic comes third or lower, you lose the whole Â£20 stake.

 A non runner (NR) is a horse that withdraws before the race starts.
 If your bet is on a non-runner, both the bookie and the exchange will void your bets.

 Imagine you back a different horse thatâ€™s still running.
 The NR horse means an odds reduction gets applied to your bookmaker bet.
 This is called rule 4.

 A reduction factor is also applied to exchange lay bets.
 See what is Rule 4?Â for more information.

 Horse racing offers

-You will see a multitude of horse racing offers all year round such as:
+You will see a variety of horse racing offers: